ceph/ceph/doc/start/hardware-recommendations.rst

 and at least 480GB is recommended.
 A drive model rated at 1+ DWPD (or the equivalent in TBW (TeraBytes Written) is suggested.
-However, for a given write workload, a larger drive than technically required will provide more endurance because it effectively has greater overprovsioning.
+However, for a given write workload, a larger drive than technically required will provide more endurance because it effectively has greater overprovisioning.
 We stress that enterprise-class drives are best for production use, as they feature power loss protection and increased durability compared to client (desktop) SKUs that are intended for much lighter and intermittent duty cycles.